raynaluzier/packer-plugin-artifactory/docs/README.md

 #### Data Sources

 - [artifactory](https://github.com/raynaluzier/packer-plugin-artifactory/blob/main/docs/datasources/datasource.mdx) - Filter and locate target artifacts and retrieve information necessary to work with them.
-- [artifactory-import](https://github.com/raynaluzier/packer-plugin-artifactory/blob/main/docs/datasources/artifact_import.mdx) - Download image artifacts (OVA, OVF, or VMTX) and import into vCenter as a template (for use with vsphere-clone builder plugin).
+- [artifactory-import](https://github.com/raynaluzier/packer-plugin-artifactory/blob/main/docs/datasources/artifact_import.mdx) - Optionally download image artifacts (OVA, OVF, or VMTX) and/or import into vCenter as a template (for use with vsphere-clone builder plugin).

 #### Post-Processors